China–Sudan relations: Chinese finance development investments

 The inflow of China's foreign direct investments (FDI) in Sudan began in 1996 and was primarily driven by oil investments.
 Even non-oil FDI which was directed towards the service sector and light manufacturing seemed to follow closely with investments in the oil sector.
 Between 2000 and March 2008 foreign direct investments (FDI) made by Chinese firms, excluding oil, were equivalent to $249 million and bilateral trade between the two countries rose from $103 million in 1990 to $9.7 billion in 2007.
 By 2010, China became Sudan's largest trading partner and these investments had direct impacts on the economic prospects of the country as its revenue rose exponentially between 2002 and 2008.
-Moreover, it remained largely untouched by the 2008 Global Economic Crisis since its oil exports were managed under long-term contracts in which the price paid for oil gradually increased irrespective of the world market price.
+Moreover, it remained largely untouched by the 2008 financial crisis since its oil exports were managed under long-term contracts in which the price paid for oil gradually increased irrespective of the world market price.
 Furthermore, the CNPC emphasized the need to pay particular attention in offering local employment and training opportunities not only to comply with Sudan's regulations for transnational corporations, but also because it understood the importance of meeting such labor demands in order to achieve long-term success.
 From 2000 to 2011, there were approximately 65 Chinese official development finance projects identified in Sudan by various media reports, including helping to construct the presidential palace and railway from Khartoum to Port Sudan, $519 million loan for the hydro-mechanical components of the 1,250 MW Merowe hydroelectric dam, and the construction of a 500 MV coal fired power plant in Port Sudan and a 320 MV gas fired power plant in Rabak at the cost of $512 million by the Shandong Electric Power Construction Corporation in 2005.
 Overall, China's FDI has had a double effect of expanding the export sector and reducing Sudan's dependence on imported key oil products.
 The CNPC's investment in the domestic refining capacity of the country has contributed to import substitute industrialization (ISI) which is an economic policy that replaces foreign imports with domestic production and, thus, has given rise to other processing industries based on oil, specifically in plastic products and road construction.

+Space cooperation

+In 2019, China launched Sudan's first satellite.
+It was developed and built by Shenzhen Aerospace Oriental Red Sea Satellite Co. and financed by the Export-Import Bank of China.
+It was launched from the Taiyuan Satellite Launch Center.
+Sudan's satellite develops topographic mapping and natural resource data for developmental planning, performs environmental and agricultural monitoring, and has intelligence and defense applications.